internetstandards/Internet.nl/documentation/Docker.md

 The integration test suite runs the full application stack and additional components (internal resolver, mock target, test-runner, etc) required for testing.
 It is a separate environment from the development environment and runs isolated without internet connection to ensure test consistency.
 It has an internal IPv6 network.

-Bring up the integration test environment:
+To bring up the test environment and run the test suite use the following command:

-    make docker-compose-up environment=test
+    make integration-test environment=test

-The command will wait for the stack to come up completely and be in a healthy state.
+This command will wait for the stack to come up completely and be in a healthy state, after which the testsuite will begin to run.

 Though the environment is isolated it is possible to visit the app at the address: http://localhost:8081.
 Targets on the internet will not be available for testing, instead use the mock targets, eg: https://target.test.

-Run the test suite using the following command:

-    make integration-test environment=test

-To stop the running stack use:
+The test environment will remain running after the test, to stop the running stack use:

     make docker-compose-stop environment=test